-Capcom recently shared some in-depth gameplay of the Resident Evil 4 Remake, which looks like it will ratchet up the spooks of the horror game series in contrast to the 2005 original, while still paying homage to it.
+Capcom recently shared some in-depth gameplay ahead of the Resident Evil 4 remake release date, which looks like it will ratchet up the spooks of the horror game series in contrast to the 2005 original, while still paying homage to it.
 This isn’t the only homage in the recent gameplay we saw though, as Capcom has made direct reference to its Resident Evil 2 Remake from 2019 with one minor detail.

 Since Capcom has been releasing its Resident Evil remakes alongside the new series entries, the studio has been working smarter, and not harder, by sharing resources across games.
 You’ll notice when playing one immediately after the other that some props and resources get reused, making for an interesting insight into the studio’s development process.